UweOhse/xyz-modem-archive/README.md

 one source file at a time, some were obviously repackaged, and so on.

 ***note***: do not use this.
 The code never was secure.
 Believe me.
-Especially do not, ever, run rz, rx, rc when you do control the sender.
+Especially do not, ever, run rz, rb, rx, rc when you do not control the sender.

 So, without further ado: